by Francisco Da Costa

 We have serious issues with education – schools getting less funding and many a school in disrepair.
 We the people demand good schools but the policy makers are for building jails.
 For too long have we the people allowed greedy leaders to call the shots.
 We were there to tell them, “Your days are numbered.”

 Most of the assembly and senate members had gone home after spending the night to resolve the budget crisis.
 There were only a handful to greet us, but those who met us were impressed.
 We are educated on the issues.

 It is from the halls of Sacramento that so many bills have been passed without any meaningful dialog with the people.
 Until 1924, white governors sent edicts to kill Native Americans and, if you did, you could fetch a measly $5 for a scalp – no questions asked.

 This is perhaps the first time in the history of Sacramento that so many Blacks – united with Latinos, Asians, Polynesians, Native Americans and Whites – have stood shoulder to shoulder to fight for what is right.
 Our next Caravan for Justice will be larger and much more powerful.
 Then there will another and still another and soon we will take over Sacramento.

 Love conquers all.
 We saw it today.

-www.hunterspointnavalshipyard.com.
+Francisco Da Costa is the director of Environmental Justice Advocacy, www.hunterspointnavalshipyard.com.
 He can be reached at firstname.lastname@example.org or through his website, www.franciscodacosta.com.
 Many more of his photos of the Caravan for Justice are posted at http://www.flickr.com/photos/franciscodacosta/sets/72157614139656796/show/.
 Visit www.caravanforjustice.com for a plethora of videos.